ONLINE HELP

 Date (HTML5)Enter a date in YYYY-MM-DD format

-• Internet Explorer 9: Not supported.
+• Internet Explorer 9: Unmanaged.

 When validating the form, if the entered value is incorrect, a message asking you to a enter correct value is displayed.